makman568/algofun/pq/consensus_message_volume.md

 - Committee size represents the **expected total weight** (sum across all selected participants)
 - **Actual total weight varies** randomly around the expected value (e.g., soft might be 2800-3200)

-This variability does not affect the 80-120 message count analysis because the protocol optimizations (threshold termination, deduplication, minimal bundling) operate on whatever weight the sortition produces.
+This variability feeds directly into the probability-based counts above; protocol optimizations (threshold termination, deduplication, minimal bundling) still operate on whatever weight the sortition produces, but relays must budget for the hundreds of unique voters that statistically appear before quorum is detected.

 ### 1.2 Typical Round Message Distribution